 Article IV: Opinion Pieces

 - All opinion pieces must be signed and have the author’s email address in order to be considered for publication.
 The Poly may, however, withhold the name(s) of the author(s) upon request.
+Please note this decision is rare and the author must demonstrate that publishing the piece will cause physical, emotional, or financial harm for The Poly to consider withholding the name(s).
+A more detailed explanation for this view can be found here.

-- The columns “Top Hat” and “Derby” are granted as a forum for the grand marshal and the president of the Union to present their views and to help them keep their constituents informed on some of the pertinent activities of student government.
+- The columns “Top Hat” and “Derby” are granted as a forum for the Grand Marshal and the president of the Union to present their views and to help them keep their constituents informed on some of the pertinent activities of Student Government.

 - Other columns are granted on a semesterly or yearly basis by the Editorial Board.
 These columns shall provide differing viewpoints to help balance the newspaper.
 Like all columns, however, they are subject to the same regulations as opinion pieces.

-Article VI: Advertising
+Article V: Advertising

-Article VIII: Errata
+Article VI: Errata

 - Factual errors will be corrected or retracted in subsequent issues, if such errors are reported to the editor in chief either by email or mail.

-Article IX: Editorial and Business Offices
+Article VII: Editorial and Business Offices

 - Mailing address is: The Rensselaer Polytechnic, Box 35, Rensselaer Union, RPI, 110 8th Street, Troy, NY 12180-3590.